DR Congo

 Itinerary.

-Today we fly to Mbandaka, capital of DRC’s Equateur Province and the starting point for our Congo river expedition.
-We camp overnight in the city, ready to embark in the early morning on our voyage to Lisala.
-Overnight tented camp.
+Fly to Mbandaka, capital of the Equator Province, and the starting point of river expedition.
+We stay 2 nights in the city, ready to leave shortly on our 11-day voyage bound for Lisala.
+Overnight tented camp or basic hotel in Mbandaka.
 (BLD)

-The first part of our voyage, upriver from Mbandaka to Lisala, is expected to take 10-nights.
-We travel through a vast area, without roads or airports.
-The river is a vital lifeline for the communities we visit en route.
-We will observe how they go about their everyday lives, buying and selling produce from small boats that criss-cross the Congo.
-The people we meet have little, if any, contact with the outside world, and certainly no concept of tourism.
-Genuinely spontaneous encounters make this pioneering journey a must for intrepid travellers.
-There are increasingly few places on the planet where this kind of experience is possible.
+The first leg of our voyage, upriver from Mbandaka to Lisala is expected to take 9 nights.
+We will be travelling through a vast area, without roads or airports.
+The river is a vital-life line for the communities we visit en-route.
+We will see how they go about their everyday lives, buying and selling produce from small boats that criss-cross the river.
+The people we meet have little, if any contact with the outside world, and certainly no concept of tourism.
+It is the genuinely spontaneous encounters which makes the trip so pioneering and a must for intrepid travellers.
+There are few places left on earth where such encounters are possible.
+It is a special experience shared by only an elite group of travellers a year.
 (BLD)

-Our vessel is a 34m wooden boat, equipped with two powerful outboard engines.
-Although traditional in design, it is of course equipped with full safety equipment, toilet facilities, a generator, lighting and freezers for food and drinks.
-A cook and an English-speaking guide accompany the voyage throughout.
+Our transport is aboard a 18m long wooden boat, equipped with two powerful outboard engines.
+Although a traditional boat it is of course equipped with full safety equipment, toilet facilities, a generator, lighting and freezers for food and drinks.
+A cook and an English-speaking guide accompany the trip throughout.

-Today we expect to arrive in Lisala, the hometown of Mobuto Sese Seko, President of Zaire from 1965 to 1997.
-Much can be written about the cruelty and excess of Mobuto’s despotic rule.
-Lisala is also the halfway point between Mbandaka to Kisangani.
-Some passengers will be returning to Kinshasa, taking a plane back to the capital tomorrow.
-At the same time, others will be joining the boat, flying from Kinshasa to Lisala, in order to travel on to Kisangani.
-Overnight tented camp a few kilometres outside Lisala.
+We expect to arrive in Lisala today.
+Lisala is the home town of the former President Mobutu and the half way point between Mbandaka to Kisangani.
+Some of your fellow travellers will be returning to Kinshasa, taking a plane back to the capital the following day.
+At the same time other travellers will fly from Kinshasa to Lisala, in order to travel on the second leg of the expedition to Kisangani.
+Overnight tented camp a few miles on from Lisala.
 (BLD)

-The second part of our voyage takes us upriver from Lisala to our final destination, the city of Kisangani.
-The journey is expected to take 10-nights and, as with the voyage to Lisala, each night will be spent ashore at or close to a village where we can buy fresh produce, prepare dinner and set-up our tented camp.
-Highlights include Bumba, where the Congo is at its widest, some 20 kilometres across, and covered with water hyacinths.
-Closer to Kisangani we travel through Yangambi, an important Biosphere Reserve which hosts 32,000 tree species.
-Wildlife in the reserve includes elephants, river hogs and monkeys.
+The second leg of our voyage will take us further up river from Lisala, to our final destination, the city of Kisangani.
+The trip is expected to take 10 nights and as with the first leg, each night will be spent ashore at or close to a village where we can buy fresh produce, prepare dinner and set-up our tented camp for the night.
+Highlights of the second leg of the expedition include Bumba, where the river is at its widest, some 20 kilometres across and covered with water hyacinths.
+Closer to Kisangani we will travel through Yangambi, an important Biosphere Reserve which hosts 32,000 tree species.
+Wildlife in the reserve includes elephant, river hog and monkeys.
 (BLD)

 Founded, as Stanleyville, by journalist and adventurer, Henry Morton Stanley in 1877, Kisangani is the farthest navigable point upstream on the Congo River – over 2,000km from its mouth on the Atlantic coast.
 Within the last fifty years the city has seen more than its fair share of troubles, being seized by Simba rebels during the Congo crisis in the 1960s and witnessing the war that gripped the DRC in the 1990s.
 Today Kisangani’s half a million inhabitants are edging their way towards recovery.
 A visit here is not only fascinating but integral to gaining a greater understanding of DRC.
 After exploring the town, we visit Tshopo River Falls, and the village of Wagenia, whose fishermen maintain a unique system of bamboo fish traps set among the Congo’s rapids.
 Overnight Hotel Triangle or similar (BLD)

-Today, after almost a month, the end of the journey may be hard to reconcile.
 Transfer to Kisangani’s airport for a scheduled flight back to Kinshasa.
-Overnight Hotel Sultani or similar.
+Overnight Hotel Invest or similar.
 (B)

 Dates & Price.